Profit Through Purpose

 • Nacro

 Nacro is a national social justice charity with more than 50 years’ experience of changing lives, building stronger communities and reducing crime.
-Nacro helps around 32,000 people each year and is also a leading registered social landlord and charity that has experience in housing women who have left prison without a home to go to.
+Nacro is a leading registered social landlord and charity, which also provides criminal record support, a substance misuse service and education and learning services such as apprenticeships, training and courses.
+Housing is fundamental to their mission, and they are partnered with multiple impact property funds.

 • Cyrenians